 Bone broth is nourishing and hydrating.
 The medicinal benefits are attributed to the exceptionally high quality mineral and protein it contains.
 High levels of collagen, glutamine, glycine and proline heal the gut and strengthen and support the intestinal wall.
 Bone broth helps many digestive conditions and because it is gelatin rich it boosts your ability to absorb proteins.
 The chondroitin and glucosamine derived from cartilage is great for joint health.

-- 3½ lbs Adena Farms Marrow Bones or bones from your roast chicken
+- 3½ lbs Adena Farms Marrow Bones

 - 2 stalks celery